You will notice

 pulmonary oedema, and the same may apply to

-Really high levels can cause inflammation of the
+cats.
+And really high BUN levels can cause inflammation of the brain and

-quality life (including eating well and going for walks) with values close
+life (including eating well and going for walks) with his creatinine level

-to or above these numbers, and he is by no means the only CKD cat to do
+over 7 mg/dl, and he is by no means the only CKD cat to do this.
+Treat the

 Just to confuse